How to Set Up Docker in Proxmox (LXC/VM)

 Conclusion & Final Thoughts

-This tutorial looked at how to set up Docker Containers in Proxmox.
-The biggest question you’ll have to answer is if you want to use an LXC container or virtual machine.
-The actual setup process (from a Docker perspective) is very similar for each method, however, the Proxmox process of setting up the LXC container or VM is where the steps differ.
-After using both methods, you should have a functional Docker setup that you can utilize!
+The biggest question you’ll have to answer about running Docker is if you run it on a Linux Container or if you want to use a VM.
+The actual setup process is very similar for each method, however, the process of setting up the LXC container or VM is where the steps differ.
+After using both methods, you should have a functional Docker setup that you can utilize and if you use LXC, you’ll save resources as well!

 WunderTech